 | Quick learning curve | simple controls | easier staff training |

-| Fast cleanup | fewer components | better for rush environments |
+| Faster breakdown than cold press systems, but mesh screens require thorough scrubbing to maintain airflow and extraction efficiency. | fewer components | better for rush environments |

 Best Uses for Centrifugal Juicers